Determination of the pion generalized parton distributions at zero skewness: Phenomenological Framework

-Here, $x$ is the longitudinal momentum fraction carried by the quark, and $Q^2$ is the scale at which the PDFs are evaluated.
-In principle, GPDs also depend on the skewness parameter $\xi$; the longitudinal momentum transfer.
+Here, $x$ is the longitudinal momentum fraction carried by the quark, and $Q^2$ is the scale at which the internal structure of pion is probed.
+In principle, GPDs also depend on the skewness parameter $\xi$, the longitudinal momentum transfer.
 Equation~\eqref{Eq1} holds for any value of $\xi$, but the $\xi$-dependence drops out upon integration over $x$ due to the polynomiality property~\cite{Ji:1998pc,Diehl:2003ny}.
 This kind of GPDs which is related to the FFs is commonly referred to as the zero-skewness GPDs~\cite{Hashamipour:2022noy}.
 Considering the quark content of the charged pions ($u\bar{d}$ for $\pi^+$ and $d\bar{u}$ for $\pi^-$) and the corresponding quark electric charges $e_q$, the total pion FF can be written as

+Equation~\eqref{Eq1} expresses the sum rule connecting the pion electromagnetic FF to the first moment of the GPD at fixed scale $ Q^2 $.
+This relation ensures that the GPDs are properly normalized and that the charge conservation condition $ F_\pi(0)=1 $ is automatically satisfied when the valence distributions are used.
+In the zero-skewness limit ($ \xi=0 $), which corresponds to the case where no longitudinal momentum is transferred between the initial and final pion states, the GPDs reduce to the form relevant for describing elastic scattering processes.

 To extract the pion GPDs from FF data, we adopt a functional form inspired by previous MMGPD studies on the proton~\cite{Goharipour:2024atx,Goharipour:2024mbk}: